Grinding coffee is an unavoidable step between roasting and brewing coffee. Coffee cannot be prepared from whole coffee

 Let’s look at two different grinders, manual and electric.
 Electric grinders a bit pricier but grind faster.
 Manual grinder takes up more your own stamina (if you always brew a full pot, manual grinding can be quite taxing).
 The coffee grinder should also be specifically a grinding one rather than a shredding one because a shredding grinder makes for an irregular grind.

 The Hario Skerton Plus -grinder is a small and easy to use manual grinder from Japan.
 Skerton Plus is known worldwide for its durable ceramic blades, that are extremely efficient and ensure an even grind.
 The grinder is easy to clean and all parts can be rinsed with water with no fear of them rusting.
 The base of the grinder has a silicone ring, to keep it in place even if you grind from the bottom of your heart.
 The Skerton Plus is a good basic mill for someone who loves to have an occasional cuppa joe.

 The Wilfa Svart Aroma -grinder is extremely popular because of its high quality and reasonable price.
 The conical blades grind your coffee to your pick of the 34 possible grind levels.
 It also has a timer and a 250 g UV-protected container, that allows you to prepare in advance and store your coffee beans in a safe place.
 On top of all, Wilfa offers a 5-year warranty for the grinder, which will surely calm anyone anxious about the price.
-The Wilfa WSCG-2 costs about 90 euros, so it is comparatively cheap for a high-quality electric grinder.
+The Wilfa WSCG-2 is also comparatively quite cheap for a high-quality electric grinder.

 You can find more grinders here.